aman-rawat/docs/en/index.rst

 Getting Help
 ============

-If you're stuck, there are a number of places :doc:`you can get help
+If you're stuck, there are several places :doc:`you can get help
 </intro/where-to-get-help>`.

 First Steps